 A seizure is a sudden surge of unusual electrical activity in the brain.
-Seizures can cause changes in movement, behavior, and awareness.
+Seizures can cause changes in:

-While some seizures have obvious symptoms, others are subtler and harder to recognize.
+While some seizures have obvious symptoms, other symptoms are subtler and harder to recognize.

 Some symptoms of a seizure include: